-The FASB has issued ASU No. 2016-14, Not for Profit Entities.
+Effective April 1, 2018, the Foundation adopted Accounting Standards Update (ASU) No. 2016-14, Not for Profit Entities.
 This standard requires net assets to be presented in two classifications (without donor restriction and with donor restriction), essentially collapsing 'temporarily restricted' and 'permanently restricted' net assets into one net asset class.
 The election to treat gifts to purchase long-lived assets as temporarily restricted net assets has been eliminated.
 When implemented, an organization with underwater endowment funds will reclassify the underwater portion of the endowment fund from 'without donor restriction' to 'with donor restrictions'.
 The ASU requires that direct internal investment expenses be included as an investment expense, shown netted from investment revenue.
 An analysis of expenses by both functional expense and natural classification will be required as part of the basic financial statements.
-Additionally, organizations will be required to provide qualitative and quantitative information on the way they manage their liquidity and availability of funds.
-Management is currently assessing the impact of this standard on their financial statements and will apply its requirements for the year ending March 31, 2019.
+Additionally, organizations are required to provide qualitative and quantitative information on the way they manage their liquidity and availability of funds.